Lubrum/Data_Analysis-Technical-Drawing/README.md

 all_data <- all_data[!(all_data$DESCR_SITUACAO == "Disciplina Não Concluída"),]
 ```

-We will also do a change in the dropout way column ("FORMA_EVASAO"), allowing us to visualize the information in the graphics next.
+I will also do a change in the dropout way column ("FORMA_EVASAO"), allowing us to visualize the information in the graphics next.

 ```R
 unique(all_data$FORMA_EVASAO)